-Normally thought of as outdoor plants, Primula are actually excellent indoor potted plants for winter or spring blooms.
-Although the Common Primrose (Primula vulgaris) can be grown as a potted plant inside, the favorite potted Primula tend to be the more delicate species, with clusters of small blooms that rise above the crinkled and attractive leaves.
+Normally thought of as outdoor plants, Primulas are excellent indoor potted plants for winter or spring blooms.
+Although the Common Primrose (Primula vulgaris) can be grown as a potted plant inside, the favorite potted Primulas tend to be the more delicate species, with clusters of small blooms that rise above the crinkled and attractive leaves.

-Water: It need adequate, even and regular moisture to thrive.
+Water: Primulas need adequate, even, and regular moisture to thrive.
 They shouldn't be soggy, but don't let the soil dry out either.
 Look for signs of wilting.

 Temperature: Moderate to cool.
 Intense heat can cause wilting and plant failure.

 Soil: A loose, very well-drained, very rich potting mix.

 Fertilizer: Fertilize with a weak liquid fertilizer during growth and flowering.
 Because these are not meant to be long-lived indoor plants, a single application of controlled-release fertilizer may be adequate to get them through the flowering season.